Award-Winning CBD and Melatonin

 Valerian is a name that’s somewhat confusingly applied to two different plants.
 Red valerian is popular in gardens, but the supplement comes from a plant in the honeysuckle family.

-Valerian root has traditionally been used for a whole passel of ailments, so much that one of its English common names is “all-heal.”
-However, nowadays, most people use it for relaxation and sleep.
+Valerian root has traditionally been used for a whole passel of reasons, so much that one of its English common names is “all-heal.”
+However, nowadays, most people use it to supplement relaxation and sleep.

-Native Americans have long used one species of passionflower, also known as maypop, to treat various ailments, including insomnia.
-Some scientific research does support its use for generalized anxiety disorder, but it’s not formally approved for this.
+Native Americans have long used one species of passionflower, also known as maypop, for numerous purposes.
+It’s not legally approved for sleep issues, but many people do find it calming.

 Like most other hops, cascade hops are cultivated mainly for beer.
 All hops are flowers of the same species of plant, which is actually related to hemp, but breeders create varieties for different flavors.

 Chamomile is also familiar to many Americans as an ingredient in herbal tea, especially those made for drinking before bed.
-Like other herbs on this list, it’s traditionally useful for a lot of things, and research is focused not only on its sedative properties, but its possible anti-inflammatory uses as well.
+Like other herbs on this list, it has many traditional uses which researchers are studying.